awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

      For Amazon EC2, you create an instance from the provided AMI\.

 1. If you choose a hypervisor option, deploy the downloaded image to your hypervisor\.
 Add at least one local disk for your cache and one local disk for your upload buffer during the deployment\.
 A file gateway requires only one local disk for a cache\.
-For information about local disk requirements, see [Hardware and Storage Requirements](Requirements.md#requirements-hardware-storage)\.
+For information about local disk requirements, see [Hardware and storage requirements](Requirements.md#requirements-hardware-storage)\.

    Depending your hypervisor, set certain options:
    + If you choose VMware, do the following: